jrubes/PIA-Tunnel/ReadMe.md

 PIA-Tunnel VM is a series of scripts designed to share an openVPN connection with your network.
 It is designed to run stand alone on a virtual machine or RaspberryPi.

-DO NOT run IA-Tunnel VM on a multiuser system because it contains scripts to allow the webUI to change the root password, apply firewall rules and other things.
+DO NOT run PIA-Tunnel VM on a multiuser system because it contains scripts to allow the webUI to change the root password, apply firewall rules and other things.
 Users with command line access could use these scripts to gain root access!

 Overview